Notification Settings

 - Configure the SMTP server:

-- Click Test Connection to send a test email.
+- Click Send Test Email to send a test message to your own address and confirm delivery.

 - Click Save.